-When the citizens of a neighborhood come together and decide they want more of a certain service or economic offering than a county/municipal government can provide, and they're willing to fund and oversee it, then you have the makings of a special district.
+When the citizens of a neighborhood come together and decide they want more of a certain service or economic offering than a county/municipal government can provide, and they're willing to fund and oversee it, then you have the makings of a special district such as a Mello Roos community or a water supply district.

 Special districts are special units of government, hyper-local and purpose-defined from their inception.
 And they're not well understood -- perhaps because they often seem to be run like a strange hybrid of a community group and a city task force.
 Also, they're ephemeral.
 Some dissolve and some are formed every year.